-Stafford serves on the Council of State Governments Overseas Voting Initiative, a multi-year partnership with the Department of Defense to improve the voting experience for military and overseas voters.
+Stafford serves as co-chair of the Council of State Governments Overseas Voting Initiative, a multi-year partnership with the Department of Defense to improve the voting experience for military and overseas voters.
 He was a member of the 2017 Florida Military and Overseas Voting Task Force and and has testified before Congress on the subject.
 Stafford appeared before the National Academy of Sciences’ Committee on the Future of Voting in 2017 and served as a reviewer of its report, “Securing the Vote: Protecting American Democracy.”
 His office was the recipient of a 2020 Clearinghouse "Clearie" Award from the U.S. Election Assistance Commission for best practices in election administration.
 Stafford is also one of five editorial team members of the Journal of Election Administration Research & Practice, an e-journal developed in partnership between the National Association of Election Officials and Auburn University.

 As an active member of the community, Stafford serves as chairman of the board for Global Connections to Employment and as vice-chair of Lakeview Center.
 He is a Paul Harris Fellow and past president of the Pensacola Rotary Club and Pensacola Sports Association, and has chaired the American Cancer Society's Pensacola Relay For Life and the Friends of Scouting campaign.
 He is a recipient of the ARC Gateway “Lucy Petree Outstanding Service” Award, was named the Gulf Coast Diplomacy Council “Outstanding Citizen Diplomat of the Year,” and was recognized with the “God in Government” Award at the Governmental Prayer Breakfast.

-Stafford is a native of Pensacola where he resides with his wife and their two sons, and is an active member of Christ Church.
+Stafford is a native of Pensacola, is married with two sons, and is an active member of Christ Church.